 df1 = k-1 and df2=N-k,

-where k is the number of comparison groups and N is the total number of observations in the analysis.
+k is the number of comparison groups and N is the total number of observations

 For solved example see my another post.